-PG-7M (Russian) despite the fact it is supposed to have a
+PG-7M (Russian) despite the fact that some are supposed to have a

-self destruct, it is frequently found in an unstable condition
+self destruct, these are frequently found in an unstable condition

-- presumably because it has a piezoelectric fuse.
+- presumably because they have a piezoelectric fuse.

 60 - 120mm mortars, HE and WP, various origins - usually initiated